Yas Island: SeaWorld Abu Dhabi

-Clymb Abu Dhabi
+Disneyland Abu Dhabi

-Clymb Abu Dhabi opened in November 2019 with the world's tallest indoor climbing wall, constructed by Walltopia, at 43 meters tall, and the world's widest vertical wind tunnel, at 10 meters wide.
+In May 2025, The Walt Disney Company announced that they will develop a theme park with Miral Group on Yas Island.
+The theme park will be fully developed and built by Miral, with Walt Disney Imagineering leading creative design and operational oversight.
+It will be the second Disney resort not to be operated by Disney Experiences in any capacity, after Tokyo Disney Resort.
+Miral is also responsible for many of the other attractions on Yas Island.

 Sports and entertainment

 Yas Marina Circuit

 The full circuit length is 5.554 km and can be configured in five different ways to accommodate a variety of motorsport events.
 Yas Marina Circuit is the only motor sports venue in the world that offers covered and shaded grandstands throughout the facility, coupled with pit lanes that run partially beneath the track.
 It is the venue for the Formula 1 Abu Dhabi Grand Prix since 2009.

 Three charter boat companies operate from Yas Marina namely Jalboot Marine, Captain Tony's and Azure Marine.
 Seawings operates flights to and from Dubai to Yas Marina and 20 minute Abu Dhabi tours from Yas Marina.

 Cycling

 Yas Island has been part of the course of the Abu Dhabi Tour and later the UAE Tour road cycling races in the UCI World Tour.